mohammad-anar/L2B5Assignment2/README.md

 10. How can you calculate aggregate functions like COUNT(), SUM(), and AVG() in PostgreSQL?
 Answer: Aggregate functions are used to perform calculations on a group of rows and return a single value.
 COUNT() counts the number of rows, SUM() adds up values, and AVG() calculates the average.
 These functions are often used with GROUP BY to analyze and summarize data.

+Note: I've search every question on GPT and learn and write here.